2019 Annual Meeting

 More than 650 co-op members and supporters participated in CHF Canada’s Annual Meeting in London, Ontario to learn, network and make important decisions to support Canada’s co-op housing movement.

-As housing co-ops pursue the shared vision of “Co-op Housing for All” approved last year in Victoria, BC, members approved board sponsored resolutions proposing changes to CHF Canada’s governance structure and a federal election campaign message focussed on co-op housing growth and development.
+As housing co-ops pursue the shared vision of “Co-op Housing for All” approved last year in Victoria, BC, members approved board sponsored resolutions proposing changes to CHF Canada’s governance structure and a federal election campaign message focused on co-op housing growth and development.

 Members also approved two late resolutions, one calling on the federal government to support renovations and restoration for existing co-ops and one endorsing the efforts of activists and governments to declare a climate emergency.